IDayanandJagtap/Pdf---Manager/ReadMe.md

 In the save function (line no 112 of index.js) of the pdf-merger-js add {this.doc = undefined}
 It merges previous files with the new one so to avoid it document must be reset.

+integrate api of ilovepdf and everything is done then !

 # currently :
 1. Setup the ejs files (title, active tab)